-[2] Capital grant funding for Network Rail, this funding was agreed between the UK and Scottish Governments at the Spending Review 2021 and is not based on the use of the Barnett formula.
+[2] In 2024-25 it is capital grant funding for Network Rail.
+This funding was agreed between the UK and Scottish Governments at the Spending Review 2021 and is not based on the use of the Barnett formula.

 [3] In the latest position of 2023-24 it relates to a reduced amount of assumed City Deals funding (£84 million) and a £60 million switch from capital to resource budgets, authorised by HM Treasury.
 In 2024-25, it relates to assumed capital City Deals (£100 million) and a budget switch of resource to capital (£89 million), on which the Scottish Government has discretion.
 [4] In 2023-24 it relates to compensation from HM Treasury for a historical error in how financial transactions had been allocated.